-The implementation of the Framework Plan will require continued collaboration with various stakeholders and partners in both the public and private sectors.
+The implementation of the Framework Plan will require continued collaboration with various stakeholders and partners in both public and private sector.
 It will require working with private property owners and businesses to facilitate enhancements.
-It will require changes to the regulatory framework, incentives, guidelines for development, funding and detail implementation studies and plans.
-In particular, several transportation projects are identified to move forward with the implemenation of "Perimeter @ The Center - Future Focus" transformation and seeks implementation funds to continue to build a better region.
+It will require changes to the regulatory framework, offering incentives, guidelines for development, funding, and detail implementation studies and plans.
+Several transportation projects are also identified to move forward with the implementation of "Perimeter @ The Center - Future Focus" transformation.